8 MINS READ

 Enabling omnichannel retail by default

 The biggest challenge that retailers face in providing a seamless omnichannel experience is the existence of disparate checkout systems for offline and online channels—point of sale (POS) and e-commerce.
 It calls for complex point-to-point integrations between these systems, making the application landscape complex and expensive to maintain.
 The core of most checkout platforms is built on common domains such as product, cart, payment, pricing, promotion, tax, receipt, and returns, resulting in 70-80% duplication of features or capabilities.
-Retailers must find a way to de-duplicate commerce elements to enable omnichannel by default (see Figure 1).
+Retailers must find a way to de-duplicate commerce platforms to enable omnichannel by default (see Figure 1).

-The reference data used by commerce applications is scattered across retail enterprise systems—master data management, product information management, content management, and multiple third-party data sources.
+The reference data used by commerce platforms is scattered across retail enterprise systems—master data management, product information management, content management, and multiple third-party data sources.
 Today, creating a single source of truth does not necessarily mean merging all the data sources into one humongous database.
 Data APIs are enabling the super convergence of data.
 They can unify traditional reference data with AI-enriched data, providing contextual, relevant, and personalized information for various scenarios.
 For example, apart from storing core and rich product attributes, product APIs can also combine them with external data such as product reviews, ratings, seller ratings, and even sustainability scores to fetch the right product for the right user.

 The lack of industry-approved common standards for data models or schemas makes it challenging to augment monolithic applications of yesteryears with channel context and attributes.
 By breaking them into domain-driven capabilities, enterprises can shift to a microservices and API-based architecture allowing greater interoperability with other enterprise APIs (see Figure 2).
 These APIs can also be individually upgraded to cater to future business needs.
 For instance, the Apply Pricing API may be designed to cater to B2C to begin with and can be further evolved with additional aspects of B2B pricing or marketplace.
-This enables an incremental approach to transformation rather than replacing legacy commerce applications in their entirety.
+This is composable commerce in its truest sense; it enables an incremental approach to transformation rather than replacing legacy commerce applications in their entirety.
 A key aspect is to cater to offline channels as well as newer business models, which is often overlooked by most vendors and enterprises.

 Breaking away from a monolith to a microservices architecture is the right approach.
 However, it is an arduous and time-consuming activity, making the question of build versus buy more relevant than ever before.